-Ongoing due diligence for the Picasso and Litchfield Lithium Projects, including return of assay results for surface sampling campaigns.

-In Queensland:

-o Update on drilling campaign at Arya Copper Prospect.

-In Zambia:

-- o Update on IP survey at the Mkushi Project; and - o Commence work on the inaugural drilling campaign for the Luanshya Project.
+- o Ongoing due diligence for the Picasso and Litchfield Lithium Projects. - In Queensland: - Further updates on drilling campaign at the Arya Prospect. - In Zambia: - Update on IP survey at the Mkushi Project. - Commence work on the inaugural drilling campaign for the Luanshya Project.